python/devguide/security/policy.rst

 Availability vulnerabilities must also demonstrate an "upward" change in posture for the attacker, rather than a "lateral" one.
 This is to avoid handling performance improvements as security vulnerabilities.

-Exceptions are an expected part of control flow when processing inputs, therefore crashes resulting from unhandled exceptions are not security vulnerabilities.
+Exceptions are an expected part of control flow when processing inputs.
+Unhandled exceptions are not considered crashes and are not, by themselves, security vulnerabilities.

 Vulnerabilities in dependencies of Python (such as zlib, Tcl/Tk, or OpenSSL) are not vulnerabilities in Python unless Python's use of the dependency